 It can be incredibly powerful to know how you want your life to be.
 To be able to recognize the things that are truly important to you versus those things that you may desire but that are not actually that meaningful to you.

-When we clarify what is most meaningful to us, it makes it easier to move towards what matters and to prioritize that over other things that may take our time but that do not truly carry much meaning or importance for us.
+When we clarify what is most meaningful to us, it makes it easier to move towards what matters and prioritize that over other things that may take our time but do not truly carry much meaning or importance for us.

 Exploring your values